blairium/ltu-thesis/README.md

 ## Organization
 `thesis.tex` is the root document and includes the individual chapters.
 The content of the chapters can be found under `text/`.
-It is pretty self-explaining.
+It is pretty self-explanatory.
 Figures should be placed under `figures/`.
 Bibliography should be put into `library.bib`.
+If you have multiple and/or large tables I recommend creating a separate folder and individula files for them and importing them.

 ## Configuration
 You should replace the configuration at the top of `thesis.tex` with your actual information.
 That's it!